mcharmas/Android-ReactiveLocation/README.md

 How to use it?
 --------------

 Library is available in maven central.

+### Gradle

 Just use it as dependency in your *build.gradle* file along with Google Play Services and RxJava.

 ```groovy